JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 The major benefit of the package is that it allows you to refer to columns of a `DataFrame` as `Symbol`s.
 Therefore instead of writing `verylongdataframename.variable` you can simply write `:variable` in expressions.
 Additionally you can chain a sequence of transformations of a `DataFrame` using the `@linq` macro.

 Here is a minimal example of usage of the package.
-Observe that we refer to names of columns using only their names and that chaining is performed using the `@link` macro and the `|>` operator:
+Observe that we refer to names of columns using only their names and that chaining is performed using the `@linq` macro and the `|>` operator:

 ```jldoctest dataframesmeta
 julia> using DataFrames, DataFramesMeta